martinarielriveros/PI_MLops/README.md

 - Github [upload](https://github.com/martinarielriveros/PI_MLops) and [Render](https://render.com) deploy
 - Machine Learning models - Render deploy

 I'll go briefly on each to highlight some issues i found.
-For exact step by step you can go to [this repository](https://github.com/martinarielriveros/PI_MLops).
+For exact deploy files you can go to [this repository](https://github.com/martinarielriveros/TestDeploy).

 # ETL/EDA